 The non-cash error resulted from the failure to take into account on a straight-line basis, rent increases that would become due under a commercial lease at the Company's 141 Livingston Street property in the future years 2021-2025 once the lessee determined not to exercise its contractual right to terminate the lease as of year-end 2020.
-The error, in addition to the immaterial uncorrected misstatement noted above, resulted in an understatement of funds from operations ("FFO") (as such non-GAAP financial measure is defined in the Original Form 10-Q) for the three and nine months ended September 30, 2020, of approximately \$0.5 million and \$1.3 million, respectively.
-The Company's previously reported adjusted funds from operations ("AFFO"), adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") and net operating income ("NOI") (as such non-GAAP financial measures are defined in the Original Form 10-Q) for the three and nine months ended September 30, 2020, are not impacted by the errors; the Company's liquidity, cash flows and cash position are also not impacted by the errors.
+The error resulted in an understatement of funds from operations ("FFO") (as such non-GAAP financial measure is defined in the Original Form 10-Q) for the fiscal quarter ended March 31, 2020, of approximately \$0.4 million.
+The Company's previously reported adjusted funds from operations ("AFFO"), adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") and net operating income ("NOI") (as such non-GAAP financial measures are defined in the Original Form 10-Q) for the fiscal quarter ended March 31, 2020, are not impacted by the error; the Company's liquidity, cash flows and cash position are also not impacted by the error.

-A summary of the restatement and its effects on the Company's unaudited financial statements for the three and nine months ended September 30, 2020, included within this Form 10-Q/A, is presented in Note 2 in the accompanying unaudited Notes to condensed consolidated financial statements.
+A summary of the restatement and its effects on the Company's unaudited financial statements for the three months ended March 31, 2020, included within this Form 10-Q/A, is presented in Note 2 in the accompanying unaudited Notes to condensed consolidated financial statements.